TheIndieStone/ProjectZomboidTranslations/CH/README.txt

-Make sure you don't use any full-form symbols here, the font does NOT support them as of v41, and I don't expect it to work anytime soon.
+Make sure you don't use any full-form symbols here, the font does NOT support them as of build 41, and I don't expect it to work anytime soon.

 Example:
 	Instead of: